-These results are in agreement with the work of Lee et al. (2017) and highlight the importance of carefully considering the degree to which more complex model structures can be relied upon against the necessity to consider more complex physical mechanisms (i.e., nonstationary storm surges).
+These results are in agreement with the work of Lee et al. (2017) and highlight the importance of carefully considering the balance of model complexity against data availability.
+Including more complex physical mechanisms into model structures (i.e., nonstationary storm surges) is often important for decision-making, but additional model processes and parameters require more data to constrain them (Wong et al., 2018).
 If a single-model choice is to be made, then a stationary model may be the natural choice (Table 1).
 However, this work provides guidance on incorporating nonstationary processes to a degree informed by the model posterior probabilities, in light of the available data.
 Importantly, the (non)stationary model BMA weights were robust against changes in the covariate time series used to modulate the storm surge model parameters (Figure 1).
 By contrast, the largest uncertainty arises in the projections of flood hazard to 2065, depending on which covariate time series is used (Figures 2 and 4).
 The primary contribution of this work is to present an approach to integrate across these covariate time series and overcome this issue of uncertainty in the “correct” covariate time series to use (Figure 3).
-Using the full multi-model, multi-covariate BMA model substantially raises the center (from 2.13 m to 2.36 m) and upper tail (95th percentile from 2.58 m to 3.07 m) of the distribution of 100-year flood hazard relative to using a stationary model.
+Using the stationary model leads to a distribution of 100-year flood level with a median of 2.13 m and upper tail (95th percentile) of 2.58 m.
+Using the full multi-model, multi-covariate BMA model, however, substantially raises both the projected center (2.36 m) and upper tail (3.07 m) of the distribution of 100-year flood hazard in 2065, relative to using a stationary model.
+For Norfolk and the surrounding area, a difference of about 23 cm in the median estimated return level can lead to millions of dollars in potential damages (Fugro Consultants, 2016).
+Thus, the present work also serves to demonstrate the potential risks associated with selection of a single model structure.

 Of course, some caveats accompany this analysis.
 The covariate time series are all deterministic model input.
 In particular, the temperature and sea level time series do not include the sizable uncertainties in projections of these time series, which in turn depend largely on deeply uncertain future emissions pathways.
-The accounting and propagation of uncertainty in the covariate time series would be an interesting avenue for future study, but is beyond the scope of this work.
+The accounting and propagation of uncertainty and correlation in the covariate time series would be an interesting avenue for future study, but is beyond the scope of this work.
+For example, temperature may drive changes in both sea levels and NAO index, so future work might consider disentangling the effects of the multiple covariate time series.
 Furthermore, this study only considers derivatives of PP/GPD model structures and does not address the deep uncertainty surrounding the choice of statistical model (Wahl et al., 2017).